-Each county may submit 2 entries total from 50183, 50184, 50185, 50186.
+Each county may submit 2 entries total from 50183, 50184, 50185, 50186; 1 entry from Class 50187.

 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display.